 Typically, students will enroll in Practicum and Internship in the final 3-4 semesters of the program.
-Practicum (COUN 596) is available only in Spring and Summer semesters; Internship I/II (COUN 597/598) runs every semester.
+Some states, such as Virginia, require that Internship take place after a minimum of 30 graduate credits have been completed in order for those hours to count toward licensure.
 School Counseling students often enroll in Practicum in Spring, then take Summer off, and complete Internship I/II the following Fall/Spring.
 Clinical Mental Health students often enroll in Practicum in Summer and then continue directly on to Internship I/II in Fall/Spring.
 Students are encouraged to begin planning for Practicum and Internship early on with their academic adviser, so they know their approximate Practicum start date.
 Students will use an online program called Tevera to guide their Practicum & Internship Process and track their progress once placed.